PostHog/posthog.com/contents/founders/how-to-buy-enterprise-software.md

 **The engineer who implemented the current solution and is taking it personally that you’re suggesting something else**
 - When to engage - right at the beginning
-- What they care about - saving face if you replace what they implemented
+- What they care about - saving face if you replace what they implemented , and not losing any important functionality by changing software.
 - How to win them over - blame the software they implemented, nerd out over technical details

 **The anxious infosec who has GDPR PTSD and hates buying outside the Fortune 50**